Deepanshusuman/constitution/README.md

 **9.3** Laws must evolve like code—refactor or deprecate as needed.

 ---
+## 🫂 Article X: Society & Values
+**10.1** Technology must serve relationships, not replace them.
+**10.2** Culture is a co-creation.
+No one owns tradition; we all carry it.
+**10.3** Value is not currency.
+Value is care, story, time, presence, and trust.
+**10.4** Social systems must be inclusive, regenerative, and joyful.
+**10.5** Freedom without empathy becomes isolation.
+Community without freedom becomes control.

+---
 ## 🤝 How to Contribute
 1. **Fork or copy this document** to GitHub, Notion, or your local format.
 2. Propose additions, refactors, or even new articles.
 3. Sign with intent.
 Add your name, pseudonym, or remain anonymous.

 ---